GOWAAA/camerakit-web-w-recordfeature/src/remoteAPIGuide.md

   1. Go to MyLenses → your Camera Kit app → Developer Portal
   2. Copy the ID below the app name
-- **Host**: Your username or anything you want _(this won't affect API functionality)_
+- **Host**: Your username or anything you want _(this won't affect API functionality)_ Create an endpoint with these settings:

-### 2. Create Endpoint

-Create an endpoint with these settings:

 - **Reference ID**: `button_pressed` _(this is the endpoint name)_
 - **Path**: `button_pressed` _(this can be anything - doesn't affect the API)_
 - **Method**: Choose `GET`